hjadidi/BUSolar/README.md

 2)The matrix of available ground measured GHI for the selected coordinate
 ## Contents of the package (Please place these files in the current directory of MATLAB)
 - The Excel file "SourceMCMC_NSRDB.xlsx" includes the above two sample matrices
-- Liklihood function (lk.m).
+- Liklihood function (lk.m)
 - Prior function (prior.m)
 ## Output of the code
 The outputs of the code is "post" matrix.
-Each row of the matrix shows the estimated mean value(first column) and standard deviation(second column) of GHI posterior distribution.
+Each row of the matrix shows the estimated mean value(first column) and standard deviation(second column) of hourly GHI posterior distribution.